rzhalsa/misc-projects/README.md

+# Misc Projects

-This repository is simply a collection of any small project I have worked on.
+This repository is simply a collection of other noteworthy small projects I have worked on.

+## List of Projects

+- Rock Paper Scissors

+    - Simulates a game of rock paper scissors in Prolog.